Schlitzie: Biography

-Schlitzie's true birth date, name, location and parents are unknown; the information on his death certificate and gravesite indicate that he was born on September 10, 1901, in The Bronx, New York, though some sources have claimed that he was born in Santa Fe, New Mexico.
-Claims that he was born in Yucatán, Mexico, are mistaken reflections of Schlitzie's occasional fanciful billing as "Maggie, last of the Aztec Children".
+Schlitzie's true birth date, name, location and parents are unknown.
+Information on his death certificate and gravesite indicate he was born on September 10, 1901, in The Bronx, New York, though some sources have claimed he was born in Santa Fe, New Mexico.
+Claims he was born in Yucatán, Mexico, are mistaken reflections of Schlitzie's occasional fanciful billing as "Maggie, last of the Aztec Children".

 Information about Schlitzie's identity at birth may never be known, the information having been lost as he was handed off to various carnivals in a long line of mostly informal guardianships throughout his career.

-Schlitzie was born with microcephaly, a neurodevelopmental disorder that left him with an unusually small brain and skull, a small stature (4 ft), myopia, and severe intellectual disability.
-It is possible that these features were caused by Seckel syndrome.
-It was said Schlitzie had the mental age of a three-year-old: he was unable to care fully for himself and could speak only in monosyllabic words and form a few simple phrases.
-However, he was able to perform simple tasks, and it is believed that he could understand most of what was said to him, as he had a very quick reaction time and the ability to mimic.
 Those who knew Schlitzie described him as an affectionate, exuberant, sociable person who loved dancing, singing, and being the center of attention, performing for anyone he could stop and talk with.

+Medical condition

+Schlitzie was born with microcephaly, a neurodevelopmental disorder characterized by an unusually small head and brain.
+The condition resulted in a short stature of 4 ft, myopia, and severe intellectual disability.

+According to carnival historian Francis Hornberger, Schlitzie's cognitive abilities were estimated to be comparable to those of a three-year-old.
+He required lifelong supervision, spoke primarily in single words or short phrases, and was unable to care fully for himself.
+Nevertheless, he could perform simple tasks, appeared to understand much of what was said to him, and was noted for his quick reactions and ability to imitate the actions of others.

+Some authors have proposed that Schlitzie's physical characteristics may have been consistent with Seckel syndrome, although no definitive diagnosis was made during his lifetime.